alahirajeffrey/express-redis-cache/README.md

 ## How to Setup Redis as a Cache using Docker Compose in an Express Application

-This repo contains code to an article I am writing on how to setup redis as a cache in an express application.
+This repo contains code to an article I am wrote on how to setup redis as a cache in an express application.
 Link to the article would be added to the readme once i am done.

 Link to the published article: https://dev.to/alahirajeffrey/how-to-implement-caching-in-express-using-redis-and-docker-compose-3fc1